jaytimm/textpress/README.md

 input to the LLM is unique and valuable, thus enhancing analysis quality and reducing computational load.

-## Summary
+## 4. Summary

-In summary, the ‘nlpkit’ is a versatile and indispensable tool in the NLP domain, adept at traditional NLP tasks and equipped with advanced features for corpus analysis, embedding management, and LLM optimization.
+In summary, the `nlpkit` is a versatile and indispensable tool in the NLP domain, adept at traditional NLP tasks and equipped with advanced features for corpus analysis, embedding management, and LLM optimization.
 Its wide range of applications spans from academic